rodrigomelo9/amba/amba.md

-Transfer    | (aka beat) single clock cycle, qualified by a VALID/READY handshake Transaction | Complete communication, with one or more transfers Burst       | Transaction with more than one transfer
+Transfer    | (aka beat) single clock cycle, qualified by a VALID/READY handshake Transaction | Complete communication, with one or more transfers Burst       | Transaction with more than one transfer Manager     | Agent that initiates transactions Subordinate | Agent that receives and responds to requests
 <!-- .element: style="font-size: 0.5em !important;" -->

 ---